eddiethedean/strum/docs/json-parsing.md

 # JSON Parsing Guide

-This guide covers automatic JSON parsing with `JsonParsableModel`, a specialized class that automatically parses JSON strings when creating model instances.
+This comprehensive guide covers automatic JSON parsing with `JsonParsableModel` and field-level JSON parsing patterns.
+Learn how to seamlessly handle JSON strings in your `stringent` models.

 ## Overview